Devin Haen: De Graafschap

 Born in Zieuwent, Haen played football initially for RKZVC.
 He moved to the De Graafschap football academy from RKZVC in 2013.
 He signed a three-year professional professional contract with De Graafschap in 2021, just prior to his 17th birthday.

 Haen had started training with the De Graafschap first team at the age of sixteen years-of-age.
 Haen made a goalscoring debut for De Graafschap on 20 August 2021, appearing as a substitute in a 2–0 win over NAC Breda in the Eerste Divisie and scoring the second goal.

 Feyenoord

 On 3 July 2024, Haen signed a two-year contract with an option for an additional year with Eredivisie club Feyenoord.
 He was immediately sent on a one-season loan to Dordrecht as part of the deal.

 Dordrecht (loan)

-He made his debut for FC Dordrecht as a starter in a 2-1 away win over in the Eerste Divisie against FC Emmen on 9 August 2024.
-He scored his first goal for the club later that same month in a 3-1 away league defeat to Jong AZ on 26 August 2024.
-He reached double figures for goals during the season and scored his eleventh league goal for Dordrecht in a 3-0 win over Jong Ajax on 4 April 2025.
+He made his debut for FC Dordrecht as a starter in a 2–1 away win over in the Eerste Divisie against FC Emmen on 9 August 2024.
+He scored his first goal for the club later that same month in a 3–1 away league defeat to Jong AZ on 26 August 2024.
+He reached double figures for goals during the season and scored his eleventh league goal for Dordrecht in a 3–0 win over Jong Ajax on 4 April 2025.

+Willem II

+On 3 July 2025, Haen signed a three-year contract with Willem II.